DaanDeMeyer/reproc/README.md

 API documentation can be found in [process.h](include/c/process.h).
 Documentation for the C++ wrapper can be found in [process.hpp](include/cpp/process.hpp) (which mostly refers to process.h).

+## Error Handling

+There are lots of things that can go wrong when working with child processes. process-lib tries to unify the different platform errors as much as possible but this is an ongoing effort.
+In particular, the Windows Win32 documentation mostly does not specify what errors a function can throw.
+As a result, when an error occurs on Windows process-lib will usually return `PROCESS_LIB_UNKNOWN_ERROR`.
+However, process-lib also provides the function `process_system_error` which gives the user the actual system error.
+Use this function to retrieve the actual system error and file an issue with the system error and the process-lib function that returned it.
+This way we can incrementally find all remaining unknown errors and add them to process-lib.

 ## Gotcha's